-- Keywords: extrapolation, graph neural networks, deep learning, out-of-distribution, graph neural networks, deep learning theory
+Keywords: extrapolation, deep learning, out-of-distribution, graph neural networks, deep learning theory

 Abstract: We study how neural networks trained by gradient descent extrapolate, i.e., what they learn outside the support of the training distribution.
-Previous works report mixed empirical results when extrapolating with neural networks: while multilayer perceptrons (MLPs) do not extrapolate well in certain simple tasks, Graph Neural Network (GNN), a structured network with MLP modules, has shown some success in more complex tasks.
+Previous works report mixed empirical results when extrapolating with neural networks: while feedforward neural networks, a.k.a. multilayer perceptrons (MLPs), do not extrapolate well in certain simple tasks, Graph Neural Networks (GNNs) -- structured networks with MLP modules -- have shown some success in more complex tasks.
 Working towards a theoretical explanation, we identify conditions under which MLPs and GNNs extrapolate well.
-First, we quantify the observation that ReLU MLPs quickly converge to linear functions along any direction from the origin, which implies that ReLU MLPs do not extrapolate most non-linear functions.
-But, they provably learn a linear target function when the training distribution is sufficiently "diverse".
-Second, in connection to analyzing successes and limitations of GNNs, these results suggest a hypothesis for which we provide theoretical and empirical evidence: the success of GNNs in extrapolating algorithmic tasks to new data (e.g., larger graphs or edge weights) relies on encoding task-specific non-linearities in the architecture or features.
-Our theoretical analysis builds on a connection of overparameterized networks to the neural tangent kernel.
+First, we quantify the observation that ReLU MLPs quickly converge to linear functions along any direction from the origin, which implies that ReLU MLPs do not extrapolate most nonlinear functions.
+But, they can provably learn a linear target function when the training distribution is sufficiently diverse.
+Second, in connection to analyzing the successes and limitations of GNNs, these results suggest a hypothesis for which we provide theoretical and empirical evidence: the success of GNNs in extrapolating algorithmic tasks to new data (e.g., larger graphs or edge weights) relies on encoding task-specific non-linearities in the architecture or features.
+Our theoretical analysis builds on a connection of over-parameterized networks to the neural tangent kernel.
 Empirically, our theory holds across different training settings.

 One-sentence Summary: We study how neural networks trained by gradient descent extrapolate.